Andrew-Pynch/rivals-bot/README.md

-# rivals-bot
+# rivals bot
-rivals of aether bot
+implementing a self teaching agent in the fighting game rivals of aether